Business owners, influencers, and educators finally have the ability to make their own course and generate revenue.

 This is either a pro or con depending on the way you look at it: if you like the basic Podia setup, it’s beneficial, and if not, it can be limiting.

 - Complete Course Builder: You don’t have to use a SCORM file here: you can build the entire site from within Thinkific without any external or additional information necessary.
+Thinkific course builder allows you to create your own online course, with the ability to import content from other sources.
+Thinkific has some advanced tools.

 - Video, Text, and Image Courses: Use all the media you need to make your courses the absolute best that they can be.
 There’s almost no limitations in this department.
+You can use video, text, images and other content to build the course on Thinkific.
+The best thing about this is the fact that it also allows users to create a mobile version of their courses.
+These options are very helpful in increasing the student engagement.

 - Landing Pages: Podia is known for having excellent landing page templates, which will help you draw in traffic from Google.
+Podia is a platform that has a landing page that is designed to drive traffic from Google, Facebook, and other sources.

-- Fast and Secure Payments: You’re in this to earn money, so you’ll be able to get money fast from Podia with near instant payments.
+- Fast and Secure Payments: You’re in this to earn money, so you’ll be able to get money fast from Podia with near-instant payments.

 Thinkific Pros and Cons